netops2devops/netops2devops/README.md

-- 👋 Hi, I’m @netops2devops and I am a Security Engineer by profession.
+- 👋 Hi, I’m Kapil and I am a Security Engineer by profession.
-- 😜 I am also a recovering network engineer and Openstack survivor.
+- 😜 I am also a recovering Network Engineer and an Openstack survivor.
-- 👀 I’m interested in developing software and automation tools for security operations (blue team and red team)
+- 👀 I’m interested in developing software and automation tools for security operations (blue team or red team)
 - 🌱 I’m currently learning Django and container security.
 - 💞️ I’m looking to collaborate on any exciting projects that can be used to automate or improve security operations.
-- 📫 How to reach me ... hit me up on twitter @netops2devops
+- 📫 Hit me up on Twitter @netops2devops if you have some cool project ideas.

 <!---
 netops2devops/netops2devops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.